 David Tregunna, from the foreword to the museum exhibition catalogue CHRIS GOLLON: Beyond the Horizon (2019)

 • Chris Gollon (1953 - 2017) has been represented by IAP Fine Art since 1993.
-Born in London, as well as...
+As well as substantial critical acclaim,...

 Chris Gollon in his studio, circa 1997 © Janine Rook